kdurance/100-days-of-code/log.md

 **Thoughts**:
 Struggling with my design more than on my last site because this is my personal site and I'm making a statement about myself.
 Decided to take a break and reach out to a friend and fellow web dev for some advice.<br><br>

+#### Day 45: March 27, 2021
+Mostly JavaScript learning today.

+Only doing an hour today and I really needed to get back to daily JavaScript learning so I can up my web skills.
+I also made some small tweaks to one of my personal site pages.<br><br>